Brochures Brochures

 Island Trails of the Philippines

-Join us on our inaugural journey of discovery through the hard-to-reach island trails of the Philippines.
-Departing from Keelung in Taiwan, this will be a unique adventure unveiling the rich colonial heritage of the region shaped by Spanish explorers and the historical conflicts of World War II.
+Join us on a journey of discovery through the hard-to-reach island trails of the Philippines.
+Departing from Keelung in Taiwan, this will be a unique adventure unveiling the rich colonial and cultural heritage of the region shaped by Spanish explorers and transmigration of peoples from the East China Sea.
 Share in traditional ceremonies, learn ancient customs, and enjoy the pristine natural marine and terrestrial environs of these secluded shores.
-On Taiwan’s east coast, hike across elevated boardwalks and suspension bridges that wind into the towering marble valleys and thundering waterfalls of Taroko Gorge National Park.
 Visit the historic Cabo Engano lighthouse on Palaui Island.
-Beachcomb on the idyllic shores, and explore the aquatic paradise of Catanduanes and Cuatro Islas.
-Explore local handicraft markets and visit the churches, houses and shrines of Marinduque, home of the culturally significant kalutang instrument.
+Beachcomb on the idyllic shores and explore the aquatic paradise of Catanduanes and Cuatro Islas.
+Explore local handicraft markets and visit the churches, houses and shrines of Marinduque, home of the culturally significant Kalutang. instrument and Mariones Festival.
 Along the way, enjoy the expert guidance and warm Australian hospitality of our crew.

 • Dive, snorkel and swim in pristine marine environments such as Cuatro Islas